Location | Getting Here

 Barangaroo South brings Sydney’s Central Business District down to the water’s edge.

-With significant investment into transport and infrastructure including buses, ferries, trains, cycle paths and the Wynyard Walk pedestrian bridge, Barangaroo will be seamlessly connected with every part of wider Sydney.
+With significant investment into transport and infrastructure including buses, ferries, trains, cycle paths and pedestrian routes including the Sussex Street and Napoleon Street pedestrian bridges, Barangaroo will be seamlessly connected with every part of wider Sydney.

 Wynyard Station is only a short walk away.
-The Wynyard Walk tunnel is now open, which provides a fully accessible pedestrian link between Wynyard Station and Barangaroo South, and avoids steep inclines and road crossings.
+The Wynyard Walk tunnel provides a fully accessible, covered pedestrian link between Wynyard Station and Barangaroo south, and avoids steep inclines and road crossings.

 Bus services will now take you directly to Barangaroo.
 Routes 311, 324 and 325 travel to Hickson Road from Town Hall, and a number of off peak services are now arriving at neighbouring King Street Wharf.